 - get our written permission if you want to run a business from your property

 - let us know if you wish to take in a lodger.
-Some tenancies forbid lodgers so you will need to check what your agreement says
+Some tenancies do not allow lodgers so you will need to check what your agreement says

 - not sublet (or rent out) your home.